cj-mills/christianjmills/_posts/2020-12-31-Using-PyTorch-with-CUDA-on-WSL2.md

 ### What is WSL

-Windows Subsystem for Linux is a compatibility layer that let's you run Linux environments directly on Windows.
+WSL is a compatibility layer that let's you run Linux environments directly on Windows.
 You can run Linux command-line tools and applications, invoke Windows applications from the Linux command-line, and access Windows drives through the Linux file system.
 The most recent version, WSL2, uses a real Linux kernel.
 This provides support for more applications such as Docker.
 More importantly for my purposes, it also enables GPU accelerated applications.

 ### Motivation